DeniseWorthen/UFS_UTILS/sorc/cpld_gridgen.fd/docs/user_guide.md

 ## Background:

-### Terminology
+### MOM6 grids

-The indexing of the MOM6 supergrid is shown below:
+The MOM6 supergrid contains a MOM6 grid at twice the desired resolution.
+The indexing of the supergrid vs the reduced grid is:

             Super Grid               Reduced Grid